This is the website of the London Symphony Orchestra group of companies.

 Who we might share your personal information with

-Your personal information might be passed to a third party if they need it to fulfil your order(s) for our goods and services, to execute the communications we send to you, to process a donation, to help assess your capacity to make a gift to the Orchestra, or where you have otherwise consented to being contacted by selected third parties, such as artistic partners and associates.
+Your personal information might be passed to a third party if they need it to fulfil your order(s) for our goods and services, to execute the communications we present or send to you, to process a donation, to help assess your capacity to make a gift to the Orchestra, or where you have otherwise consented to being contacted by selected third parties, such as artistic partners and associates.
 We do comprehensive checks on these companies before we work with them, and put a contract in place that sets out our expectations and requirements, especially regarding how they manage the personal information they have collected or have access to.

 Examples of these third parties include our bank (in order to process Direct Debit and other payments), mailing houses (for distributing our events guides), our bulk email distribution service provider and audience analyses suppliers.